1. Corporate Information

 The Company's tax jurisdiction is India.
 Significant judgements are involved in estimating budgeted profits for the purpose of paying advance tax, determining the provision for income taxes, including amount expected to be paid/recovered for uncertain tax positions.
 Significant management judgements is also required in determining deferred tax assets and liabilities and recoverability of deferred tax assets which is based on estimates of taxable income.

-d.
-Property, Plant and Equipment
+ii) Property, Plant and Equipment Recognition and measurement

 Property, plant and equipment are stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
-Freehold land are stated at cost.
+Freehold lands are stated at cost.
 The cost comprises purchase price, borrowing costs if capitalization criteria are met and directly attributable cost of bringing the asset to its working condition for the intended use.
 Any trade discounts and rebates are deducted in arriving at the purchase price.

 Each part of an item of property, plant and equipment with a cost that is significant in relation to the total cost of the item is depreciated separately.
 When significant parts of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives.
 Likewise, when a major inspection is performed, its cost is recognized in the carrying amount of the plant and equipment as a replacement if the recognition criteria are satisfied.
 All other repair and maintenance costs are recognized in profit or loss as incurred.